VULSORB®

 Selectively extracted lithium

-VULSORB® enables the lithium to be selectively extracted from the brine, providing a very pure lithium chloride eluate which can then be converted to lithium hydroxide for use in lithium-ion batteries in the European cathode, battery, and automaker industries.
+VULSORB® enables the lithium to be selectively extracted from the brine, providing a pure lithium chloride eluate which can then be converted to lithium hydroxide for use in lithium-ion batteries in the European cathode, battery, and automaker industries.
 VULSORB® belongs to a lithium extraction adsorbent family that has been used by different companies in multiple commercial production assets over the past 25 years and can be used with other brines, both in Europe and globally.

 Vulcan CEO Cris Moreno who is holding up Lithiumchloride and VULSORB